 What is “housing affordability”?

 Housing affordability has many aspects, and housing challenges are specific to each local housing market.
-To better understand housing needs in Charlottesville, we are reviewing previous studies and working with the City, the community, and other key stakeholders to understand local needs, challenges, goals, and priorities.
+To better understand housing needs in Charlottesville, the Cville Plans Together team is reviewing previous studies and working with the City, the community, and other key stakeholders to understand local needs, challenges, goals, and priorities.

 The graphics below provide information about some of the types of housing issues we are considering, and what the data says about those issues in Charlottesville.
 Use the arrows to scroll through the images below.
 The graphics are excerpts from a presentation to the Steering Committee on April 7, and the full presentation is available to download.
 Does something not seem right in the data, or does something not align with your experiences?
 Please let us know!

-How will the Affordable Housing Strategic Plan be developed?
+How will the Affordable Housing Plan be developed?

-There are four general phases for the development of the Affordable Housing Strategic Plan:
+There are four general phases for the development of the Affordable Housing Plan:

 - Review of existing conditions